Deploying Keycloak on AWS ECS with Fargate using Terraform

 9

-10# Verify deployment
+10# Verify the deployment

 11terraform output